adscorp100/mdhomecarebuild/src/content/blog/how-to-get-support-worker-insurance-in-australia-a-2025-guide.md

 Many platforms offer basic insurance while work is arranged through them, but this typically doesn't extend to private arrangements.

-### Frequently Asked Questions About Support Worker Insurance
+## Frequently Asked Questions About NDIS Support Worker Insurance

+### How much does NDIS support worker insurance cost per year?

+NDIS support worker insurance typically costs between $396 and $1,500 per year, depending on your coverage level.
+Basic coverage (public liability and professional indemnity only) starts from around $33/month or $396/year with providers like BizCover.
+Comprehensive coverage including personal accident and income protection can cost $1,200-$1,500 annually.
+Most support workers pay between $600-$900 per year for adequate coverage.

+### Is insurance mandatory for NDIS support workers?

+Yes, insurance is effectively mandatory for NDIS support workers.
+Registered NDIS providers must have minimum $10 million public liability insurance and $5 million professional indemnity insurance.
+Even unregistered providers and sole traders are required to have this coverage by most participants and plan managers before they'll engage your services.
+Without insurance, you cannot legally provide NDIS services in most circumstances.

+### Do I need car insurance as an NDIS support worker?

+If you use your vehicle for support work, you need business use car insurance.
+Standard personal car insurance does not cover commercial use, including transporting NDIS participants or driving between client locations.
+You should contact your current insurer to add a business use extension (typically $200-$500/year extra) or get specific commercial vehicle coverage.
+Without proper coverage, any accident during work could result in denied claims and personal liability.

+### What's the minimum insurance coverage required for NDIS work?

+The minimum insurance requirements for NDIS work are:
+- **Public Liability**: $10 million minimum
+- **Professional Indemnity**: $5 million minimum
+- **Workers' Compensation**: Required if you employ staff (varies by state)

+These are non-negotiable requirements set by the NDIS Quality and Safeguards Commission for registered providers.
+Even unregistered sole traders should maintain these coverage levels.

+### Can I claim insurance premiums as a tax deduction?

+Yes, work-related insurance premiums are tax-deductible for support workers.
+You can claim the full cost of public liability, professional indemnity, and professional accident insurance as a business expense.
+If you're a sole trader, these deductions reduce your taxable income.
+Keep all receipts and policy documents for your tax records.
+Consult a tax professional for advice specific to your situation.

-- **Do I need insurance if I only work occasional hours?** Yes, even part-time or casual support workers face the same liability risks, though premiums may be lower based on reduced income.
+### Do I need insurance if I only work part-time or casual hours?

-- **Can I claim insurance premiums as a tax deduction?** Generally yes, work-related insurance premiums are tax-deductible for support workers, but consult a tax professional for your specific situation.
-- **Does my car insurance cover work-related driving?** Standard personal auto insurance typically doesn't cover commercial use; inform your car insurer if you transport clients or use your vehicle for work purposes.
+Yes, even part-time or casual support workers need insurance.
+Liability risks exist regardless of how many hours you work - a single incident could result in significant financial consequences.
+The good news is that premiums are often lower for part-time workers based on reduced income and fewer working hours.
+Some insurers offer policies specifically designed for casual workers.

-- **What happens if I work across multiple states?** Most national policies cover you throughout Australia, but check for any state-specific requirements or limitations.
+### What happens if I work across multiple states?

+Most national support worker insurance policies cover you throughout Australia.
+However, you should check for any state-specific requirements or limitations in your policy.
+Workers' compensation requirements vary by state, so if you employ staff in multiple states, you may need separate policies.
+Always verify your coverage extends to all locations where you provide services.

-- **Do I need separate insurance if I provide both disability and aged care support?** Most support worker insurance covers various care types, but verify that your policy definitions encompass all your activities.
+### Do I need separate insurance for disability and aged care work?

+Most support worker insurance policies cover both disability and aged care services.
+However, you should verify that your policy definitions encompass all your activities.
+Some specialized services (like nursing care or clinical interventions) may require additional coverage.
+Review your policy's "covered activities" section and discuss with your insurer if you provide diverse services.

 ### Making a Claim on Your Support Worker Insurance
 In the event of an incident: